 No. For these engagements, you will be assigned work directly by a customer resource.

 Sure!
 As long as it doesn’t interfere with your gig engagement we encourage all members to continue competing.

 First, just ask!
 Topcoder also performs regular outreach to customers to gain a measurement of customer satisfaction.

-Topcoder prides itself in being fair, especially when it comes to our community.
+Topcoder prides itself on being fair, especially when it comes to our community.
 So, removing a member from an engagement would not be done without merit.

 Members may be removed for various reasons.
 Some of these reasons include:

-The member is no longer able to commit enough time to the project.
+The member is no longer able to commit the agreed amount of time to the project.

 The customer is not satisfied with the work the member is delivering.